offlineprogrammer/amplify-best-practices/README.md

 # Amplify Best Practices and Reference Guide

-This repository provides a comprehensive guide(**`Amplify_Reference_and_Best_Practices.md`**) designed to be used as context for Amazon Q Developer Chat in your IDE via the `@workspace` command.
-By integrating this guide, you can enhance Amazon Q's capabilities and accuracy in generating AWS Amplify Gen 2 code.
-The guide includes detailed instructions, examples, and best practices for:
+This repository provides comprehensive guides (**`amplify_contexts`**) designed to be used as context for Amazon Q Developer Chat in your IDE via the `@workspace` command.
+By integrating these guides, you can enhance Amazon Q's capabilities and accuracy in generating AWS Amplify Gen 2 code.
+The repository includes detailed instructions, examples, and best practices for:

 - Data modeling techniques (e.g., one-to-many, one-to-one relationships)
-- Schema rules for accurate configuration
+- Schema rules for precise and error-free configuration
 - Authentication setup with external providers and custom attributes
+- Custom types and attributes for AWS Cognito

-Using this guide as context ensures that Amazon Q has access to Amplify Gen 2 best practices, enabling it to provide more relevant and accurate code suggestions.
+Using these guides as context ensures that Amazon Q has access to Amplify Gen 2 best practices, enabling it to provide more relevant and accurate code suggestions.

+---

 ## How to Use

-Below is an example of how to integrate the `Amplify_Reference_and_Best_Practices.md` file into your project and use it for Amazon Q workspace context.
+Below is an example of how to integrate the files into your project and use them for Amazon Q workspace context.

+---

 ### Step 1: Create a New App